tdwg/vocab/documentation-specification.md

 ### **3.3 Vocabulary descriptions** ###

 Documents that describe vocabularies make up a special category of human-readable descriptive documents.
 As such, vocabulary descriptions will comply with the requirements of Section 3.2.
-However, they will also have particular characteristics as described in the following sections.
+However, they will also have additional characteristics as described in the following sections.

 **3.3.1 Landing page for the vocabulary**

 Although a standard may define a vocabulary, the standard may also include other documents such as guides that describe how the vocabulary may be used in different contexts.
 It is also possible for a standard to define several vocabularies that may share subsets of terms defined by the vocabulary.
 Thus it is clear that a vocabulary is an entity that is distinct from the standard that defines it.
 As such, the vocabulary will have an IRI that is distinct from the standard's IRI.
 The vocabulary's landing page is the page that is presented to a human user when the vocabulary IRI is dereferenced and content-type text/html is requested.

-In its header, the landing page will contain the metadata described in Section 3.2.3.1, with the release date serving as the Date Issued, and the vocabulary IRI serving as the Latest Version IRI.
+In its header, the landing page will contain the metadata described in Section 3.2.3.1, with the most recent release date serving as the Date Issued, and the vocabulary IRI serving as the Latest Version IRI.

 As with other descriptive documents, the body of the landing page should contain an explanation of the purpose of the vocabulary.
 However, it must also contain links to the term lists that indicate the terms that make up the vocabulary (Section 3.3.3).